Mizoram: British Lushai Hills (1898–1947)

 Following the conclusion of the First Anglo-Burmese War, the British solidified their presence in Assam and Bengal, bringing them closer to the Lushai Hills.
-The first Anglo–Lushai skirmishes occurred after the Lushai Expedition in 1870–71 prompted by the Lushai kidnapping of a British tea owner's daughter, Mary Winchester during a major raid in Alexandrapur.
+The first Anglo–Lushai skirmishes occurred after the Lushai Expedition in 1870–71, prompted by the Lushai kidnapping of a British tea owner's daughter, Mary Winchester, during a major raid in Alexandrapur.
 Various Lushai chiefs invaded Chittagong, Cachar, Tripura, Sylhet, and Manipur between the end of 1870 and the beginning of 1871.
-These were attributed to Vanhnuailiana, Lalbura, Bengkhuaia and Savunga.
+These were attributed to Vanhnuailiana, Lalburha, Bengkhuaia and Savunga.
 After the British retaliated, the region remained peaceful until 1888 when chiefs resumed raiding British enterprises and settlements, which saw the Chin-Lushai Expedition of 1889–90.
 British historical records on the Mizo Hills state that similar inter-ethnic tribal raids continued for decades after the First British Invasion.
 Such raids would be to seek out loot, slaves, or retaliation for earlier lost battles.

-The southern region of the Lushai Hills was occupied first in 1889 and was part of the Bengal Presidency.
+Following the Chin-Lushai Expedition, the southern region of the Lushai Hills was occupied first in 1889 and was part of the Bengal Presidency.
 Its capitals were Fort Treagor (1889–1892) and Lung Leh (1892–1898).
 Then, North Lushai Hills was occupied in 1891 and was part of the Assam Province.
 In 1898, both regions merged into the Lushai Hills of Assam Province, with Aijal as the capital.
 At the time of the British conquest, there were around 60 chiefs.

 Zakapa on the day he was captured by John Shakespear.

-The annexation of the Lushai Hills saw resistance from the chiefs across separate periods between 1890–1895.
-A western Lushai Rising was led by Khalkam in 1890.
-An Eastern Lushai Rising was led by Lalbura in 1892.
+The annexation of the Lushai Hills sparked resistance from the chiefs across separate periods between 1890 and 1895.
+A western Lushai Rising was led by Kalkhama in 1890.
+An Eastern Lushai Rising was led by Lalburha in 1892.
 The southern chiefs such as Ropuiliani and Zakapa were also subdued.
 The Zahau chief Nikuala was also captured and imprisoned by the British.
 Other chiefs opted for cooperation such as chieftainess Darbilhi who helped set up Fort Tregear.
 Soon after the Lushai Rising, Dâra became the first non-noble person to be made a chief by the British.
 He was given control of Pukpui as a reward for his service in the Lushai Rising by Captain Shakespear's side.